-No need to worry about humidity when it comes to chocolate soldier plants - they enjoy dry conditions!
+No need to worry about humidity when it comes to chocolate soldier plants; they enjoy dry conditions!
 The average household humidity is perfect for these succulents.

 However, chocolate soldier succulents are not as heat-tolerant as other succulent species.
 They may suffer in extreme heat, especially if they are grown outside in the summer months.
 Keep this in mind when choosing a location for your chocolate soldier plant.

-In addition, keep in mind that chocolate soldier succulents are also not cold hardy.
+In addition, keep in mind that chocolate soldier succulents are also not cold-hardy.
 If you do bring your chocolate soldier succulent outdoors for the summer, ensure you remember to bring it back inside at the first sign of frost.

 Regular fertilizing is not necessary for chocolate soldier plants.
 However, fertilizing once at the beginning of the growing season (spring months) can help to encourage strong growth.
 A cactus or succulent fertilizer is best.

 Propagating Chocolate Soldier

 Chocolate soldier plants propagate readily, although fuzzy-leafed succulents are notoriously harder to propagate than regular succulents so some trial and error may be required.

 To propagate a chocolate soldier plants by leaf separation, choose a healthy leaf on the succulent to use.
-Gently remove the fuzzy leaf by twisting it slowly clockwise and counterclockwise until it ‘pops’ off of the stem.
-Ensure that it is a clean separation—meaning no part of the leaf is left on the stem.
-The leaves must be cleanly separated to propagate successfully.
+Gently remove the fuzzy leaf by twisting it slowly clockwise and counterclockwise until it "pops" off of the stem.
+Ensure that it is a clean separation—meaning no part of the leaf is left on the stem; the leaves must be cleanly separated to propagate successfully.

+Place the separated leaf on a tray filled with potting soil, in a location that receives bright, indirect light.
+Within two to three weeks, you should notice small roots growing from the end of the separated leaf.
+Begin gently watering the new roots every couple of days.
 Eventually, a small rosette will grow at the end of the leaf.
-Leave the parent leaf attached to the new plant until it falls off by itself - it is providing the new plant with energy and nutrients!
+Leave the parent leaf attached to the new plant until it falls off by itself; it is providing the new plant with energy and nutrients!